clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

 One example is when you'd like some MDI icons to be used in line with the text (similar to how LVGL's internal fonts and symbols coexist).
 You can use a font of your choice; choose the symbols/icons from MDI you want and mix them in a single sized set.

-{{< img src="lvgl_cook_font_roboto_mdi.png" alt="Image" caption="In the example below, we use the default set of glyphs from RobotoCondensed-Regular and append some extra symbols to it from MDI.
-Then we display these inline with the text by escaping their codepoints:" class="center" >}}
+{{< img src="lvgl_cook_font_roboto_mdi.png" alt="Image" class="center" >}}

+In the example below, we use the default set of glyphs from RobotoCondensed-Regular and append some extra symbols to it from MDI.
+Then we display these inline with the text by escaping their codepoints:

 ```yaml
 font: